maluicr/dss/README.md

-# Download dss.c.64.exe software to run with R package blockdss
+# Download dss.c.64.exe to run with blockdss R package

 dss.c.64.exe is a geostatistics and geosciences modeling stand-alone software.
 It has several functions to manipulate 2d-3d data as well as provide univariate and multivariate analysis.
 The software has been developed in CERENA (https://cerena.pt/) research center.